awslabs/graphstorm/graphstorm-processing/docs/source/usage/example.rst

 every node type.
 If a node type appears in one of the edges, its unique node identifiers will be determined by the edge files.

-In the example GConstruct above, the node ids for the node types ``movie`` and ``genre`` will be extracted from the edge list provided.
+In the example GConstruct file above (`gconstruct-config.json`), the node ids for the node types ``movie`` and ``genre`` will be extracted from the edge list provided.

 Example data and configuration